Vitamin E and Selenium: Antioxidants for Raw-Fed Dogs

 If you only have 30 seconds, here's what you need to know:

-The NRC 2006 standard requires 30 IU of Vitamin E per 1000 kcal.
-Many raw diets struggle to reach 10-15 IU without supplementation or plant-based boosters.
+The **NRC 2006** standard requires 30 IU of Vitamin E per 1000 kcal.
+Most raw diets—especially those sticking to the basic 'meat and bone' model—barely hit 10-15 IU.
+That’s a massive gap that leaves your dog’s cells unprotected.

 Source Vitamin E Content Notes